-When a patient finds out they need to use an egg donor in order to conceive, there are many emotions and overwhelming thoughts that goes through ones mind.
-Finding a starting point can be difficult when you’ve never travelled down this path before.
+When a patient finds out they need to use an egg donor to conceive, there are many emotions and overwhelming thoughts that go through one's mind.
+Finding a starting point can be difficult when you’ve never traveled down this path before.
 Here are a few things we recommend when you find out you need an egg donor.

 It is important to take time to fully process your emotions.
 If you feel the need to cry, let it out.
 If you’re angry, find a way to channel it by working out or meditating.
 Talk to your partner and air your grievances.
 It’s important to keep the lines of communication open with your partner.
 Shutting down or isolating yourself will only add to the stress.
 If things get too difficult, it may be beneficial to see a psychologist who specializes in egg donation.
 A psychologist who specializes in egg donation can help you and your partner navigate this new territory and help you cope and prepare for the future.

 Once you are ready to begin researching your options, it would be best to meet with an egg donor agency.
 Many agencies offer fresh egg donor cycles and frozen donor egg cycles.
-Depending on the type of cycle that is best for you, the agency will help you find an egg donor that is suitable.
+Depending on the type of cycle that is best for you, the agency will help you find a suitable egg donor.
 When speaking with the agency, be sure to ask questions about their program.

 Learn more: The Benefits of Working With an Egg Donor Agency